An Accessible Experience

 Guided Tactile Tours are available for free to small groups visiting the Museum.
-Preregistration is required at least two weeks prior to desired date with the Coordinator of Accessibility and Inclusion.
+Registration for tours is required at least two weeks prior to desired date.

 Beacons provide independent wayfinding of the Nature Research Center via the BlindSquare Event iOS App.
 You can download the app to your Apple device by visiting the BlindSquare App in the iTunes Store.

 The Sensory Map identifies sensory-friendly spaces within the Museum.

 Social Stories detail what to expect when visiting the Museum.
 They are available in both English and Español.

 - Guía de museo (PDF)